RahimAbbas55/Hate-Speech-Analyzer-using-Logistic-Regression-Model/README.md

   To set up and run this project, follow the steps below:

-6)Prerequisites:
+# Prerequisites:

 Ensure you have the following installed on your machine:

     a)Python 3.x

     b)pip (Python package installer)

     c)Clone the Repository

-    d)Clone this repository to your local machine using the following command: e)pandas
+    d)Clone this repository to your local machine using the following command:

+    e)pandas

     f)scikit-learn

     g)tkinter

     Note: tkinter is included in the standard Python library, so you might not need to install it separately.

 7)Prepare the Dataset: